open-socialism/open-socialism-site/why-create-a-new-system.md

 In short DC has had some good years but at the moment it is very inequitable and unstable.
 Yes, the USA is particularly bad example, but all DC countries are following the same trends of wealth inequality and a manipulated democracy.

 [Requiem for the American Dream](http://requiemfortheamericandream.com/){:target="_blank"} is a fantastic film and a deep dive into the fundamental issues.
-It is focused on the USA which is probably the worst example of DC, but as mentioned the same trends and issues are seen in all DC countries.
+It is focused on the USA which is one of the worst examples of DC, but as mentioned the same trends and issues are seen in all DC countries.

 Check out [thisistheworld.net](https://thisistheworld.net/){:target="_blank"} which drills into the global capitalist system more.